Bad News Brown (musician)

-Paul Frappier (May 8, 1977 – February 11, 2011), better known by his stage name Bad News Brown (at times, also as BNB and Briz Brown), was a Montreal-based Canadian entertainer, musician, and hip hop MC of Haitian origin.
+Paul Frappier (May 8, 1977 – February 11, 2011), better known by his stage name Bad News Brown (at times, also as BNB and Briz Brown), was a Canadian entertainer, musician, and hip hop MC of Haitian origin.
 He was known for pairing the sound of his chief instrument, the harmonica, with hip-hop beats and rhymes.
 Frappier started out busking in Montreal in streets and subway stations.
 He later toured and opened for many well-known hip hop acts or as background musician.
 He also appeared as an impromptu host in Music for a Blue Train, the 2003 documentary about busker musicians in the Montreal Metro subway train system.
 In 2004, he signed a management deal with E-Stunt Entertainment Group.
 In 2009, he established his own record label, Trilateral Entertainment Inc., and released his debut album Born 2 Sin.
 Brown was found murdered in an alley near the Lachine Canal in Montreal on February 11, 2011.
 The feature film BumRush, featuring Brown in a leading role, premiered posthumously on April 1, 2011.